macOS: Things to do after installation (Apps, Settings, and Tweaks)

 Mattermost (free)

-Our Dynare team communication is happening via Mattermost which can be easily installed via the Mac App Store.
+Our Dynare team communication is happening via Mattermost which can be easily installed via the app store.
 Connect the server and log in.
 The preferences are synced from the server, but better safe than sorry, I double check the preferences.

 Zoom (free via university, otherwise 14.99€/month)